abinit/abinit/doc/tutorial/gwr_intro.md

 ## Formalism

-The zero-temperature Green's function in the imaginary-time domain is given by:
+The zero-temperature Green's function in imaginary-time is given by:

 \begin{equation}
 G(\rr, \rr', i\tau) =